ArthurWHenry/arthurhenry.dev/_posts/react-folder-structure.md

 # Folder Structures in React
 Embarking on a new project is exhilarating, but one challenge persists: establishing the right folder structure.
 The impact of this seemingly mundane choice on project organization and development keeps me up at night (sometimes).
-Seeking wisdom, I even reached out to Dan Abramov, a notable figure, for advice.
-His pragmatic response—"It's the last thing I'm worried about"—left a mark.
+Seeking wisdom, I tweeted Dan Abramov, a notable figure, for advice.
+Where he basically said, "It's the last thing I'm worried about.".

-Despite Dan's nonchalance, I still meticulously ponder the ideal structure for each project.
-This thoughtful process highlights the pivotal role a well-designed framework plays in a seamless development experience.
+Despite Dan's short response, I am still curious about the ideal structure for a React project.
+This thoughtful process, to me, has highlighted the pivotal role a well-designed framework plays in a seamless development experience.

-In this blog post, we delve into a fundamental pattern that serves as the cornerstone of my React folder strategy.
+In this blog post, I'll dive into a key pattern that serves as the cornerstone of my React folder strategy.
 This pattern doesn't just provide a solid foundation for project organization, but it also enhances collaboration, maintainability, and scalability.